Leon-Alexius/Mehrstufiger-Cache-Simulator/src/assets/matrix_multiplication/MatrixMultiplication.md

 6. Implementation of the Framework program
     > The framework program is implemented in C. It accepts and processes command line arguments in a manner similar to Linux command line programs.
 It has sensible default values for options (see `src/main/parser/terminal_parser.c`), and correctly catches incorrect or nonsensical options, outputting them to `stderr` with meaningful error messages and explanations.

-Sure, I can help formalize and add to your argument.
-Here's a revised version:

 # Accuracy Analysis

 The term **accuracy**, in the context of our cache simulator, is defined as **how closely the simulator emulates the actual behavior and performance of a cache in a real system**.